Note that this is the ultimate guide to SEO!

 In case of using videos, audios, and slides, use only those multimedia’s links because uploading them directly to your site will definitely slow it.

-Using the links on your posts is also called embedding.
-The embedding of a video or audio or slide is very easy and you can do it just by copying the respective file’s link and then pasting it on the required post.
+Using the links to your posts is also called embedding.
+The embedding of a video or audio or slide is very easy and you can do it just by copying the respective file’s link and then pasting it into the required post.

 Suppose that you need to embed a video file from YouTube.
 Then, first of all, visit the video on YouTube.
-Then copy the URL of the video and after that, paste it in your post.
-It’ll show up the preview image on it.
+Then copy the URL of the video and after that, paste it into your post.
+It’ll show up the preview image of it.
 Your readers could watch the video directly from your post.